 *This post contains affiliate links which means I make a commission off of the sale if you purchase something.
 See my disclosure for full details*

 We partied like preschoolers this morning for our Halloween bash.
 Which means I’m eligible for a nap, right?
-Hah, I’ll seep tight tonight knowing I got all my Preschool Halloween ideas and printables out to all of you PRONTO.
+Hah, I’ll sleep tight tonight knowing I got all my Preschool Halloween ideas and printables out to all of you PRONTO.
 Seeing as the spooky day is less than 2 weeks away!

 I was honored to collaborate with Party Paper by Jessica for this party, and she sent the most adorable spider-themed party decorations.
 I was excited to incorporate them into the party!